MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/deploy/windows-autopatch-groups-overview.md

 > [!CAUTION]
 > These and other Microsoft Entra ID assigned groups created by Autopatch groups **can't** be missing in your tenant, otherwise, Autopatch groups might not function properly.

 The **Last** deployment ring, the fifth deployment ring in the Default Autopatch group, is intended to provide coverage for scenarios where a group of specialized devices and/or VIP/Executive users.
-They must receive software update deployments after the organization’s general population to mitigate disruptions to your organization’s critical businesses.
+They must receive software update deployments after the organization's general population to mitigate disruptions to your organization's critical businesses.

 #### Default update deployment cadences